FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * `MissingProcesses`: This indicates that a process is not reporting to the database.
 * `PodFailing`: This indicates that one of the containers is not ready.

-The operator will only replace failed Pods when the cluster meets the desired fault tolerance.
-If the cluster doesn't meet the desired fault tolerance the automatic replacement step will be skipped.
-This fault tolerance check is only active for clusters with FDB 6.2+ or newer.

 ## Enforce Full Replication

-Per default the operator doesn't check if the cluster is fully replicated before removing process groups that are marked for removal.
+With this setting enabled (defaults to `true`) the operator will check if the cluster has the desired fault tolerance and is available.
-This behaviour can be changed by setting `enforceFullReplicationForDeletion` to `true`.
+If one of the conditions above is not met the operator won't remove the underlying resources of that process group (Pod, PVC, Service).
+The processes of that process group will stay excluded until the resources are removed.
+This is a safety measure to reduce the risk of data and availability loss.
-When the `enforceFullReplicationForDeletion` setting is `true` the operator will only delete process groups when the cluster is fully replicated.
+With the `enforceFullReplicationForDeletion` a human operator can decide to disable this safety check.roups when the cluster is fully replicated.

 ## Next